aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/subsupequationnode/_index.md

 ﻿---
 title: SubSupEquationNode
 second_title: Aspose.Cells for Node.js via C++ API Reference
 description: This class specifies an equation that can optionally be superscript or subscript.
-There are four main forms of this equation, superscript，subscript，superscript and subscript placed to the left of the base, superscript and subscript placed to the right of the base.
+There are four main forms of this equation superscriptsubscriptsuperscript and subscript placed to the left of the base superscript and subscript placed to the right of the base.
 type: docs
 url: /nodejs-cpp/subsupequationnode/
 ---